2022 OHIO ORGANIC CORN PERFORMANCE TEST

-Results of the 2021 testing program are presented in Tables 1 and 2.
-The 2 & 3 year averages for the Apple Creek location are presented in table 3.
+Results of the 2022 testing program are presented in Tables 1 and 2.
+The 2 & 3 year averages for the Apple Creek and Wooster locations are presented in Table 3.
+Yields and other agronomic performance characteristics have been averaged across the individual test sites and shown under the SUMMARY heading for each test.
 The seed source and table location for hybrids are shown in Table 4.
 The seed treatments associated with each hybrid entry (information provided by seed companies) are indicated in Table 4.
-Yields and other agronomic performance characteristics have been averaged across the individual test sites and shown under the SUMMARY heading for each maturity group.
 Hybrids are listed in alphabetical order by brand.

 Confidence in test results increases with the number of years and the number of locations in which the hybrid was tested.
 Look for consistency in a hybrid's performance across a range of environmental conditions.
 Yield, standability, grain moisture, and other comparisons should be made between hybrids of similar maturity to determine those best adapted to your farm.

 Acknowledgments:Thank you to the organic seed industry for their contributions and supporting the hybrid testing program.
 We thank our on-farm cooperator, Steve Turnow, for his contributions to the 2022 corn hybrid testing program.
 We are grateful for the assistance provided by Matt Lowe, CFAES Research Operations at Wooster; Mike Sword and the Farm Operations team assisting with field operations; and Ken Scaife, CFAES Operations Wooster.